scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/republic-of-ireland.md

 ### Scottish Development International offices

 Scottish Development International have an office in [Dublin](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/ireland-dublin).
-They have three members of staff focussed on:
+They have 3 members of staff focussed on:

 * technology
 * life sciences